sracca/ProvMutual_Locator/README.md

 For use only by Providence Mutual for their main website.

 Features:
-Radius Option
+Radius Option,
-Search by Location
+Search by Location,
-Results Sidebar
+Results Sidebar,
 Information on Agent Location

 Updates/Fixes: